Cookies on the Healthspan site

 Vitamin D plays a big role in immunity.
 When vitamin D levels are low, T cells (protective cells) remain dormant and are unable to fight off serious infections.5 There is also evidence to show those given regular vitamin D supplements suffer fewer respiratory tract infections like colds and 'flu.
 It's estimated that more than three million people in the UK could avoid infections like colds and 'flu if they had optimal vitamin D levels, yet figures show that more than one in 10 Brits over 40 are deficient.

 We are particularly at risk of deficiency between October and March when there isn't much sun in the UK to trigger its synthesis in our skin, and because it is difficult to obtain through diet alone.
-Public Health England therefore recommend everyone takes a 10mcg vitamin D supplement during this time.6 You can find more detailed information on how vitamin D can potentially support immune health here.
+In fact, the National Institute for Health and Care Excellence (NICE) recommends that all adults in the UK take a daily supplement containing 400IU (10mcg) of vitamin D throughout the year.6

 This is a potent antioxidant that is found in a range of foods, including nuts and seeds, nut butters, plant oils, avocado, mango, kiwi fruits and wheatgerm.
 Most of us get enough vitamin E from our food, but if you're on a low-fat diet you may not obtain enough of this fat-soluble micronutrient.
 Like vitamin C, vitamin E helps to protect the body from oxidative stress caused by free radical damage.
 It also helps stimulate the body's immune responses: in trials, for example, elderly people given vitamin E supplementation were shown to have an enhanced immune response.8